drunsinn/type2nc/README.md

     - <https://www.theleagueofmoveabletype.com/>

     The library for reading Hershey Fonts comes bundled with a set of fonts.
-The GUI lets you select them individualy as files or all by enabling the option "Include Default Hershey Fonts".
+The GUI lets you select them individually as files or all by enabling the option "Include Default Hershey Fonts".

   - Make sure you have the necessary rights to use the font.